papivot/pace-docs/pks-workload-deployment.en.md

 > `kubectl exec -it k8s-operations-xxx -n kube-ops  -- /bin/sh`

-where k8s-operations-xxx is one of the two POD that are running in the kube-ops namespace.
+where k8s-operations-xxx is one of the two PODs that are running in the kube-ops namespace.

 ---
 > `ls -la /run/secrets/kubernetes.io/serviceaccount`